elastic/connectors-ruby/README.md

 ### Using the connector framework

-Using the framework is optional and Ruby-specific.
-This is where the former section "Set up and learn your development environment" is relevant, so that content would now go here.
+[//]: # (Using the framework is optional and Ruby-specific.
+This is where the former section "Set up and learn your development environment" is relevant, so that content would now go here.)

+[//]: # ()
-I don't know how mature the framework is at this point and how much coverage we want to provide for 8.4.
-I recommend covering this only _after_ you've thoroughly covered the protocol and how to implement it in a tool-agnostic way.
+[//]: # (I don't know how mature the framework is at this point and how much coverage we want to provide for 8.4.
+I recommend covering this only _after_ you've thoroughly covered the protocol and how to implement it in a tool-agnostic way.)

 ### Operating the connector service

-At this point in this feature's lifecycle, I'm assuming the connector developer and service operator are the same person.
-We may need to change this later.
+[//]: # (At this point in this feature's lifecycle, I'm assuming the connector developer and service operator are the same person.
+We may need to change this later.)

 ### Operating the connector

-Same here--I'm assuming the developer of the connector is also its operator.
-I may be wrong to assume this, or we may need to change this assumption in the future.
+[//]: # (Same here--I'm assuming the developer of the connector is also its operator.
+I may be wrong to assume this, or we may need to change this assumption in the future.)

 ### Testing the integration

-This is where we explain how all the pieces fit together and how to know if you've implemented everything correctly.
+[//]: # (This is where we explain how all the pieces fit together and how to know if you've implemented everything correctly.)

 ## Moving to production

-After you've implemented everything correctly, you're ready to go to Production.
+[//]: # (After you've implemented everything correctly, you're ready to go to Production.
 This is potentially a big topic on its own.
-I assume for 8.4 we'll cover this only at a high level.
+I assume for 8.4 we'll cover this only at a high level.)

 ## Publishing a connector (optional)

-If they want to share their connector.
+[//]: # (If they want to share their connector.
 This was in there from 8.3.
-Still relevant?
+Still relevant?)

-## Connector protocol reference

 ======================================